Vishwajeet-P-Jadhav/Vishwajeet-P-Jadhav.github.io/_projects/4_project.md

 ## Overview

 This project was a part of my elective course on Digital Image Processing, conducted by Prof. Vinod Pankajakshan.
-As a part of this project, we were tasked with detecting whether the frame rate of a video had been upconverted on the basis of a drop in frame edge intens
+As a part of this project, we were tasked with detecting whether the frame rate of a video had been upconverted on the basis of a drop in frame edge intensity.
+Upconversion of video frame rate will involve producing new intermediate frames, which will involve some sort of an averaging operation which would smoothen out the edges of the image.
+That was the premise of this project.

 ## Project Details